-I work mainly in ethics, with a focus on connections between value theory and moral status, animals and the environment.
-I also have interests in experimental philosophy and psychology, and how they bear on the descriptive and normative aspects of our relations to other entities (especially how context, biases and motivated cognition affect our moral judgments).
-My interests also include environmental studies broadly speaking, animal behavior and cognition, legal, social and political philosophy, the philosophy of death, as well as Bentham, Nietzsche, and Wittgenstein.
-I have taught a broad range of topics in philosophy and environmental/animal studies.
+I work mainly in ethics, and focus on connections between value theory and moral status, animals and the environment.
+I have interests in experimental philosophy, psychology, and how they bear on the descriptive and normative aspects of our relations to other entities, as well as environmental studies, animal behavior and cognition, legal, social and political philosophy, the philosophy of death, Bentham, Nietzsche, and Wittgenstein.

 - D. Purves, N. Delon, Meaning in the lives of humans and other animals, Philosophical Studies